Chemotherapy

 By Claire Paxman

-Chemotherapy works by targeting all rapidly dividing cells, and hair cells are the second-fastest-dividing cells in the body, which is why many chemotherapy drugs cause hair loss.
+Chemotherapy works by targeting all rapidly dividing cells, and hair cells are the second-fastest-dividing cells in the body – the reason why many chemotherapy drugs cause hair loss.
 Vulnerable hair follicles in the growth phase are attacked, resulting in rapid and extensive hair loss approximately two weeks after the start of chemotherapy.

 Scalp Cooling technology can alleviate the damage caused to the hair follicles by chemotherapy by reducing the temperature of the scalp by a few degrees before, during, and after chemotherapy treatment.

-This cooling process is usually undertaken using a machine based cooling system such as the Paxman Scalp Cooling System, which is a compact refrigeration unit, which circulates liquid coolant at low pressure through a special cooling cap worn by the patient.
+This cooling process is usually undertaken using a machine-based cooling system such as the Paxman Scalp Cooling System, a compact refrigeration unit, which circulates liquid coolant at low pressure through a special cooling cap worn by the patient.
 The circulation of the refrigerated coolant through the cap extracts heat from the patient’s scalp maintaining the optimum temperature for hair preservation.

 It is common to hear people talking about cold caps freezing their follicles, but this is a myth!
 Scalp cooling absolutely does not freeze your scalp!
 The optimum scalp cooling temperature for hair retention is between 18 and 22 degrees Celsius – significantly above zero!
-The coolant in the system operates at a temperature between -4 & -1 degrees Celsius, which is necessary to reduce the scalp temperature to this optimum level.
-The ice sometimes seen on the hair once the cap is removed post treatment is from the water and conditioner that is used to prepare the hair before the cap is fitted.
+The coolant in the system operates at a temperature between -4 & -1 degrees Celsius, reducing the scalp temperature to this optimum level.
+Sometimes, once the cap is removed post treatment you may see ice on the hair from the water and conditioner that is used to prepare the hair before the cap is fitted.

 No two people will have the same reaction to a drug or any set of circumstances, and scalp cooling is no different.
 We know a lot about why scalp cooling works, but what we do not always know is why scalp cooling doesn’t work for some people.
 It is important to have realistic expectations and you may find the Paxman Scalp Cooling Facebook Group a good place to start.

 It is important to know that you will lose some hair.
-Even if scalp cooling works really well, everyone will shed hair at some level during treatment, but it can vary from hardly any to significant loss depending on several factors.
-Shedding will begin between days 14-21 after the first treatment and this is true whether you choose to cold cap or not.
-Even if you do lose some hair, it doesn’t mean that the cold cap isn’t working – without it you would be likely to lose most if not all of your hair.
+Even if scalp cooling works really well, everyone will shed hair at some level during treatment, it can vary from hardly any hair to significant hair loss depending on several factors.
+Hair shedding will usually begin on days 14-21 after the first chemotherapy treatment and this is the case whether you choose to cold cap or not.
+Even if you do lose some hair, it doesn’t mean that the cold cap isn’t working – without it you would likely lose most, if not all, of your hair.

 The success rate for Scalp Cooling is up to 70% for some chemotherapy regimens.
-It is lower for other regimens, but there is evidence that scalp cooling encourages faster, healthier and stronger regrowth than would occur without scalp cooling.
+It is lower for other regimens, but there is evidence that scalp cooling encourages faster, healthier and stronger hair regrowth than would occur without scalp cooling.
+There is a handy outcomes calculator that gives you an indication of the amount of hair retention you could expect, based on the chemotherapy regimen you will be receiving.
+If you know your dosage you will get a more accurate indication.

-Anyone can cold cap – women and men, and whatever kind of hair.
+Anyone can cold cap – women and men, and whatever kind of hair – there is no evidence to show that scalp cooling is more or less effective for different genders, ethnicities or with different hair types.
 Understanding your hair type can however really help you to know how to best care for it during scalp cooling.
 Your hairstyle has no impact on whether or not you can scalp cool.
 There is lots of advice to be found on this topic on our website.

-More than 98% of NHS and private hospitals in the UK have Paxman scalp cooling systems.
+99% of NHS and private hospitals in the UK have Paxman scalp cooling systems.
 If you think you are eligible for scalp cooling always ask – unfortunately it is not always offered.
-If you are unsure if your hospital can offer scalp cooling, you can check here.
+If you are unsure if your hospital offers scalp cooling, you can check here.
 Scalp Cooling is also available if you are having chemotherapy at home via Sciensus or Lloyds Pharmacy Clinical Homecare as long as you have Private Medical Insurance.

 If you have type 1 or type 2 hair use a spray bottle to dampen your hair.
 There is no specific quantity of water used, just enough to be able to slick the hair back.
 A small amount of conditioner should then be smoothed over the hair surface.
 For long hair – it is only the hair under the cap that needs dampening, there is no need to dampen the lengths.